The following information pertains to all Krause Group, Kum & Go, Des Moines Menace, Teamwork Ranch, and Solar Transport associates.

 - Contact the Grow People Department at 515-457-6221, to verify if you need to update your address.
 If your 1095-C has been sent back we will mail it to your updated address.

-- Active Employees: Obtain an electronic copy of your 1095-C, immediately, through Workday.
+- Active Associates: Obtain an electronic copy of your 1095-C, immediately, through Workday.

-- Terminated Employees: After March 4, 2019, you may request a copy of the 1095-C form.
-Payroll will print 1095-C’s if requested, for active or terminated associates; however, you will need to complete a 1095-C Request Form.
+- Terminated Associates: After March 2, 2020, you may request a copy of the 1095-C form.
+Payroll will print 1095-C’s if requested, for active or terminated associates; however, you will need to complete a Request for Form 1095-C.

 - Once the form is complete and received by the payroll department, a replacement 1095-C will be sent to you as you specified on the form.
 Once the form is received please allow for 7-10 days for processing.